-Law Society of BC CPD Hours: 9 hours (a minimum of 1 hour will involve professional responsibility and ethics, client care and relations, and/or practice management)
+Law Society of BC CPD Hours: 12 hours (a minimum of 2 hours will involve professional responsibility and ethics, client care and relations, and/or practice management)

 Halie Kwanxwa'loga Bruce — Cedar and Sage Law Corporation, Chilliwack

-Can't make the course/webinar?
+Can't make the in-person course or webinar?